gregkroon/F5Utility/README.md

 #### Example Pool query update (Blue/Green)

-Note this querys the first node in a given pool and returns true or false for enabled/disabled
+Note this queries the first node in a given pool and returns enabled/disabled